Response to fiery Ohio derailment frustrated by poor communication and incomplete information

 OMAHA, Neb.
 (AP) — Firefighters who responded to February's fiery train derailment in Ohio struggled to immediately identify the hazardous chemicals the train was hauling due to a lack of communication from the railroad, officials said Thursday.

-During a public hearing in East Palestine — where thousands of residents had to evacuate their homes because of the derailment — National Transportation Safety Board chairwoman Jennifer Homendy asked why Norfolk Southern was able to provide details of the freight to one of its contractors within 10 minutes of the Feb.
-3 derailment, but that it took an hour to get that information to first responders.
+During a public hearing in East Palestine — where thousands of residents had to evacuate their homes because of the derailment — National Transportation Safety Board chairwoman Jennifer Homendy asked why it took Norfolk Southern so long to provide details of the freight to first responders.
+One local fire chief said it was about 45 minutes before his crew received that information.

 Knowing what was on the train helps firefighters determine the proper response.

-Note: This story has been corrected to remove erroneous information about when Norfolk Southern sent details of the train’s cargo to first responders and contractors.